supercog-ai/agent-protocol/README.md

             stream: bool
             since: event_id     # pass the last event_id and any later events will be returned

+    # Convenience route that starts a new Request and streams back the results in one call
+    /stream_request (Request)
+        <-- events via SSE

 **Optional endpoints**

     GET /request/{request_id}    -> Returns the status of a request